Crash of a Consolidated PBY-5A Catalina into the Pacific Ocean: 9 killed

 Circumstances:

 The crew was taking part to the Battle of Midway and was dispatched to attack Japanese ships cruising some 180 miles away.
-In the target, the twin engine aircraft was shot down by enemy fire and crashed into the ocean.
+Over the target area, the twin engine airplane was shot down by enemy fire and crashed into the ocean.
 The aircraft and all crewmen were lost.

 Crew: